Support for dads

 How does it work?

-Dads are referred to us in a variety of different ways: including via GPs, Spurgeons; and through our Mums and young children and 5s to 13s befriending services.
-If a dad fulfils the basic referral criteria, a meeting is set up where an assessment is carried out.
+Dads are referred to us in a variety of different ways: including via GPs and through our Mums and young children and 5s to 13s befriending services.
+When a Dad is referred, a telephone assessment is carried out by our counsellor.
 If both parties agree that they can work together then a weekly appointment is made.

-Counselling sessions are held at Friends of the Family’s’ offices.
-In exceptional circumstances, sessions may occasionally take place at the dad’s home.
+Counselling sessions are held at Friends of the Family’s offices.

 What are the benefits?